List of Futurama characters: Abner Doubledeal

 Doubledeal (voiced by Tom Kenny) is a businessman usually depicted organizing or owning various sporting events, to which he would recruit various season regulars.
 He first appeared in "Raging Bender" as the owner of the Ultimate Robot Fighting League, and later in "A Leela of Her Own" as owner of the New New York Mets blernsball team.

 He was a television producer in "Yo Leela Leela", at the end of which he adopted all of the orphans from Cookieville Minimum-Security Orphanarium to help him produce Leela's show Rumbledy-hump.

 By the time of the events of "The Butterjunk Effect" episode Doubledeal was in charge of the Butterfly Derby.
 The character's name is a reference to Abner Doubleday, a US Civil War general who was alleged to have invented the game of baseball.

 Amazonians

 The Amazonians are tall, mighty women who first appear in "Brannigan, Begin Again" but first feature in "Amazon Women in the Mood" when Zapp, Leela, Amy and Kif are stranded on their planet.
 They are primitives who wield clubs, live in huts and happened to be ruled by a female computer called "Femputer" (voiced by Bea Arthur).
 The Femputer is revealed to be a fembot operating the giant computer facade from a small control room.
 Their legal system permits a capital punishment ritual called "Death by Snu-Snu."

-All Amazonians are voiced by Tress MacNeille.
+Most Amazonians are voiced by Tress MacNeille.
 Other Amazonians have been voiced by Suzie Plakson and Karen Maruyama.